Mayu2503/Time-Series-Analysis-of-NSDP-Growth-Across-Indian-States/README.md

-Utilized advanced time series techniques to forecast the economic growth of Indian states, using Python Designed interactive visualizations for effective data communication.
+Utilized advanced time series techniques to forecast the NSDP economic growth of Indian states, using Python.
+Designed interactive visualizations for effective data communication.
 Used ML,DL TS and hybrid models to predict the best forecasting model